goooooouwa/writings/_posts/productivity/2021-04-24-how-to-use-news2kindle.md

 docker run --env-file .env news2kindle
 ```

-## How to Deploy news2kindle to heroku
+## How to run news2kindle on heroku

 ### Prerequsite